 The archive of Cassini Visual and Infrared Mapping Spectrometer (VIMS) data is a single, multi-volume set that will span the entire mission.
 The archive volumes contain VIMS data products, instrument documentation, calibration files, calibration algorithms and documentation necessary to produce higher level calibrated products.

-The PDS Rings node has posted a dataset of Saturn ring radial profiles derived from VIMS stellar occultation data obtained during the prime mission.
+The PDS Rings node has a dataset of Saturn ring radial profiles derived from VIMS stellar occultation data obtained during the prime mission.
 The data include ring radial profiles at 1 and 10 km resolution from more than 60 high quality VIMS occultations.
-The dataset has completed peer review and is now in lien resolution.
-Although there are a few liens against the dataset, it is PDS certified and is eligible for use under some ROSES 2014 programs.